mfaani/mfaani/content/posts/wwdc-keynote.md

 - Can ask a family member send their medication with you.

 ### Mac
 - Macbook Air will get M2 CPU.
+Macbook Pro 13" will get it as well.
 - Silver, Gray, Gold, Blue
 - Audio head jack
 - MagSafe
+- 1080P Camera
+- ~20% Faster than M1
+- Compact power adapter with Compact
+- Fast charge 50% in 30 minutes